scheinerman/DrawingObjects.jl/docs/src/index.md

 * `set_pointsize!(p, sz = 2)` sets the size of the point.
 * `set_pointcolor!(p, col = :black)` sets the color of the point.

-To illustrate a point whose interior color is different from its boundary, use a `Disk`.
+To illustrate a point whose interior color is different from its boundary, use a `FilledCircle`.